ethereum-optimism/optimism/specs/safe-liveness-checking.md

 ### Owner removal call flow

 The following diagram illustrates the flow for removing a single owner.
+The `verifyFinalState` box indicates calls to the Safe which ensure the final state is valid.

 ```mermaid
 sequenceDiagram